OpenRefine/OpenRefine/docs/docs/technical-reference/clustering-in-depth.md

 The Daitch-Moktoff phonetic algorithm was created by  Randy Daitch and Gary Mokotoff of the Jewish Genealogical Society (New York), hence its name.

-It is a refinement of the [Soundex](https://en.wikipedia.org/wiki/Soundex) algorithms designed to allow greater accuracy in matching of Slavic and Yiddish surnames with similar pronunciation but differences in spelling.
+It is a refinement of the [Soundex](https://en.wikipedia.org/wiki/Soundex) algorithms designed to allow greater accuracy in matching Slavic and Yiddish surnames with similar pronunciation but differences in spelling.

 The rules for converting surnames into D-M codes are as follows: